-Google has more than 4 million blog results and more than 100,000 YouTube videos with more than 10 million views on PCOS diets.
-If I somehow manage to exhaust all that information, I can use my Amazon Prime account and have over 500 books delivered tomorrow with thousands of PCOS diet tips and recipes.
+Looking for a PCOS diet?
+Google has more than 4 million blog results and YouTube has thousands of videos with more than 10 million views on PCOS diets.
+If I somehow manage to exhaust all that information, I can use my Amazon Prime account and have books delivered tomorrow with thousands of PCOS diet tips and recipes.

 Is there a PCOS Diet?